remipassmoilesel/spring-k8s-demo/README.md

     $ ./dev.py deploy
 ```

+## What else ?

+A first version, more "monolithic", is available at tag 0.1 with a MariaDB/MySQL database.

 ## IntelliJ settings for development

 In order to restart application on build in developement mode, configure Intellij: